bfeitknecht/vault/sem2/AuW/PV/cx/game-of-skill.md

 ## q1

+>[!idea] easy
-- easy, just multiply even indexed probabilities with 1/6 and add it all up
+>just multiply even indexed probabilities with 1/6 and add it all up

 ```java
 for (int i = 1; i < 6; i+=2) {
   double chance = (1.0/6.0) * p[i];